Articles on Premier Angler may contain affiliate links. Please see our Affiliate Disclosure for more information.

 Garmin has one of the industry’s best reputations when it comes to producing quality fish finders and navigation units.
 The Striker 4 Sonar Fishfinder is certainly not the company’s strongest, most popular, or versatile model, but it is loaded with features for its price point.

-A 3.5 inch color screen is large enough to see details and the incorporation of CHIRP sonar provides a fairly accurate reading on fish.
+A 3.5 inch color screen is large enough to clearly see details, and the incorporation of CHIRP sonar provides a fairly accurate reading on fish.
 High-sensitivity GPS is also included, so the Striker 4 meets the basic fishfinder requirements.

 That said, for its price point, the Striker 4 also offers features that were usually only available in higher-end models.
 You can mark spots on the lake and track your boat’s speed.
 Large push-button options also allow for easy and convenient navigation.